des-felins/java-startup-time-springio/slides.md

 ---

-# CRaC is not canonycal part of JDK
+# CRaC is not a canonical part of JDK

 <div></div>